 In-Plane Switching (IPS) LCD: This is the most popular LCD screen, with better contrast, wider viewing angles (compared to TFT) and increased power efficiency.

-AMOLED (Active Matrix Organic Light Emitting Diode)
+AMOLED Display (Active Matrix Organic Light Emitting Diode)

 Unlike LCD screen, each pixel is a combination of three to five LEDs (subpixels), which light up separately to produce different colors.
 As there is no back-light, these screens produce deeper blacks and offer better contrast.
 The screen also involves fewer layers, reducing the ‘depth’ of the display.